 - Be sure that you are taking Diatomaceous Earth on an empty stomach, that way it can work more effectively.
 Try to do so about an hour or two before or after eating.

-- Take a teaspoon of it and mix it with a glass of water and take it once a day.
+- Take a teaspoon of it, mix it with a glass of water, and take it once a day.
 It’s important to stay hydrated, so drinking an extra glass of water afterward will improve its results.

 - Over the next couple of weeks, slowly increase your dosage from one to two teaspoons of Diatomaceous Earth, until you’ve reached the maximum of one tablespoon.
 If this is still too much for you, you can also split the dosage by having half in the morning and the other half at night.

-- Many people have a hard time drinking Diatomaceous Earth because of its texture in your mouth.
+- Many people have a hard time drinking Diatomaceous Earth because of its texture in their mouths.
 If this is you, you can also add it to a shake, smoothie, or other thick drink so that it’s easier for you to ingest.

 The Herxheimer Reaction

-When people first begin taking Diatomaceous Earth, they may experience what is called the herxheimer reaction, the body’s response when detoxifying itself from pathogens.
+When people first begin taking Diatomaceous Earth, they may experience what is called the Herxheimer reaction, the body’s response when detoxifying itself from pathogens.
 As the parasites are being killed off by the immune system, they release too many toxins at once that can cause a number of different symptoms including headaches, constipation, rashes, flushes, and flu-like symptoms.
+You can start with less and see how you do.
+I’m not a doctor or anyone in the medical field.
+Always consult your doctor before using.

 While you may think that these uncomfortable symptoms are taking place because the Diatomaceous Earth isn’t working as it should, it’s actually the other way around.
 The treatment is working well, so you should stick with it.